JKJohnny KimMessages & Lectures

 When we talk about ministry, the first thing we must examine is the fruit of the Spirit.
 Galatians 5 names love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
 It does not begin by saying that we must perform ministry brilliantly.
 Fruit is not a scorecard.
 It is the inner quality formed inside a person.

-That is why this lecture did not begin with leadership material but with the fruit of the Spirit.
-We sat together in worship and read love, joy, and peace again.
 Learning leadership matters.
 Reading books and studying structure also matters.
 But if leadership grows only as a function without passing through the inner person, ministry can become a technique that exhausts people rather than gives them life.
+The deeper question is not only what a servant can accomplish, but what kind of person that servant is becoming before God.

-So being centered on the Word is important, but if that center keeps making people depressed, we must examine the direction again.
+Being centered on the Word is important.
+But if that center keeps making people depressed, we must examine the direction again.
 If holding onto the Word only deepens the thoughts, I cannot do this, I am lacking, I failed again, then formation may be blocked.
 In the fruit of the Spirit there is joy.
 Love is not cold legalism; it must be warmth that gives life.

 On the other hand, it is also dangerous to speak only of freedom in the Spirit while losing order and the Word.
 We need balance.
 The Word must be central, and the freedom of the Spirit must be alive.
 But the important question is where both of them begin.
 The center is God.
 Ministry, character, leadership, and community must begin from God.